DPDK/dpdk/doc/guides/sample_app_ug/vhost.rst

 To resolve this issue, a "wait and retry" mode is implemented in the testpmd and vhost sample code.
 In the "wait and retry" mode if the virtqueue is found to be full, then testpmd waits for a period of time before retrying to enqueue packets.

-The "wait and retry" algorithm is implemented in Intel® DPDK testpmd as a forwarding method call "mac_retry".
+The "wait and retry" algorithm is implemented in DPDK testpmd as a forwarding method call "mac_retry".
 The following sequence diagram describes the algorithm in detail.

 .. _figure_20: